Martinez-Piazuelo/martinez-piazuelo.github.io/index.md

 </h3>
 <ul>

-<li> J. Martinez-Piazuelo, N. Quijano, and C. Ocampo-Martinez, "Decentralized charging coordination of electric vehicles using multi-population games", in Proceedings of the 59th IEEE Conference on Decision and Control (to appear), 2020.
+<li> J. Martinez-Piazuelo, N. Quijano, and C. Ocampo-Martinez, "Decentralized charging coordination of electric vehicles using multi-population games," in Proceedings of the 59th IEEE Conference on Decision and Control (to appear), 2020.
 </li>

-<li> J. Martinez-Piazuelo, G. Diaz-Garcia, N. Quijano, and L. F. Giraldo, "Distributed formation control of mobile robots using discrete-time distributed population dynamics", in Proceedings of the 21st IFAC World Congress (to appear), 2020.
+<li> J. Martinez-Piazuelo, G. Diaz-Garcia, N. Quijano, and L. F. Giraldo, "Distributed formation control of mobile robots using discrete-time distributed population dynamics," in Proceedings of the 21st IFAC World Congress (to appear), 2020.
 </li>

 </ul>